euberdeveloper/dree/README.md

 ### Bundle

-To bundle the library with webpack:
+To bundle the library with esbuild:

 ```bash
 $ npm run bundle